School of Engineering

 Waguih joined HP Labs in 1978 and became the Director of the Photonics & Electronics Research Lab in 1995.
 In 1999, he joined Agilent Labs as the VP of Communications and Optics Research and Avago Technologies at VP and CTO in 2005.
 In 2007, Waguih joined Corning Incorporated and established the Corning West Technology Center in Palo Alto staffed with scientists and engineers conducting research on displays, interconnects and sensors.
 His current activities at Corning R&D Corporation includes Photonics, Optoelectronics, High Speed Electronics, MEMS in addition to identifying new areas of growth (M&A, Talent Acquisition) and investigating computational techniques for material discovery.

 Waguih is a Life Fellow of IEEE and received the Exemplary Service Award from UCSB in 2015.
 He is a member of the VCAT Committee of NIST.
-Waguih was inducted a Fellow of the Canadian Academy of Engineering in 2020.
+Waguih was inducted a Fellow of the Canadian Academy of Engineering in 2020 and was elected to the US National Academy of Engineering in 2022.